Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride

-where $\Delta A$ is the difference between areas of the pores in subsequent frames and $A_\mathrm{atom}$ is the area of an individual atom in hBN corresponding to half of the unit cell (ca. 0.0272~nm$^2$).
+where $\Delta A$ is the difference between areas of the pores in subsequent frames and $A_\mathrm{atom}$ is the area of an individual atom in hBN corresponding to half of the unit cell (0.0272~nm$^2$).
 The number of edge atoms~$N_\mathrm{edge}$ was approximated as

 assuming a circular shape for the pores and that each atom occupies a length of $a$, the lattice parameter of hBN (0.251~nm), along the circumference.
-This corresponds to assuming a circular shape and that one atom occupies a length of $a$ along the circumference.
-The displacement cross-section~$\sigma$ for the edge atoms was then calculated as
+The displacement cross-section $\sigma$ for the edge atoms was then calculated as

 where $\phi$ is the electron fluence (number of electrons per unit area per frame).
-For the analysis, only pores with sizes over 0.5~nm² were considered.
-The estimated cross-sections are shown in Fig.~\ref {fig: Figure 1}~(c).
+To ensure that we measure only pore growth and not other effects, we include in the analysis only pores that are larger than 0.5~nm$^2$ at the beginning and do not merge with other pores during the experiment.
+The estimated cross-sections are shown in Fig.~\ref {fig: Figure 2}c.
 Despite the obvious uncertainties inherent to each estimation, the cross-section at 60~kV is observably lower than that at 80~kV, with the median values of 0.4~barn and 1.1~barn, respectively.
-From the pristine lattice, the cross-sections for boron atom ejection was reported as 0.023$\pm$0.004~barn (60~kV) and 0.095$\pm$0.004~barn (80~kV), while for nitrogen these were 0.016$\pm$0.001~barn and 0.057$\pm$0.004~barn, respectively~\cite{bui_creation_2023}.
+In comparison, for the pristine lattice, the cross-sections for boron atom ejection were reported as 0.023$\pm$0.006~barn (60~kV) and 0.09$\pm$0.02~barn (80~kV), while for nitrogen these were 0.018$\pm$0.005~barn and 0.08$\pm$0.01~barn, respectively~\cite{bui_creation_2023}.